-- Promote an ethos of excellence for all; - Create an ethos of excellent behaviour in school in order to promote effective learning.
-This will ensure that children are happy, secure and safe; - Promote good relationships and ensure that all are treated fairly and shown respect; - Foster a sense of community and self-discipline within the school where children and adults treat each other with respect and courtesy; - Help children lead disciplined lives and to understand that good citizenship is based upon good behaviour, reflecting the principles of British Values upheld by the school (democracy, rule of law, liberty, mutual respect and tolerance of those of different faiths and beliefs); - Establish positive links between home and school; - Ensure educational continuity through liaison between classes or year groups, with pre-school or other schools settings and secondary schools; - Encourage our children to take risks, aim high and challenge themselves.
+- Provide a shared and consistent understanding of "excellent behaviour" in school; - Ensure that the organisation, routines and systems in our school promote positive behaviour and ensure high expectations of all; - Develop good relationships between children, adults and children and adults; - Create an ethos of mutual respect and trust, enabling co-operation in all aspects of school life; - Promote high self-esteem and a sense of self-worth and well-being in all our children; - Help give staff, pupils and parents a feeling of common purpose. - Create an ethos of excellent behaviour in school in order to promote effective learning.
+This will ensure that children are happy, secure and safe; - Promote good relationships and ensure that all are treated fairly and shown respect; - Help children lead disciplined lives and to understand that good citizenship is based upon good behaviour, reflecting the principles of British Values upheld by the school (democracy, rule of law, liberty, mutual respect and tolerance of those of different faiths and beliefs); - Encourage our children to show curiosity, kindness and to shine as they show the best of themselves!